parth-b/pii-safe-chatgpt-ext/README.md

 ## Features

 - Monitors the ChatGPT input field for any text entered
+- Identifies any PII data in the prompt, replaces it with placeholders
-- Logs the prompt text to the console (for now)
+- When user submits the prompt, the masked prompt is sent to ChatGPT, solving the risk of sharing sensitive data with openai
+- The response returned by chatgpt is scanned for the placeholders, so that users can see the actual response without any hassle.

 ## Installation